mstrmnd1523/MECM-SCCM-Client-Repair-and-Windows-Update-Reset/README.md

   - "C:\Windows\SoftwareDistribution" to "C:\Windows\SoftwareDistributionBackup"
   - "C:\Windows\System32\catroot2" to "C:\Windows\System32\catroot2Backup"

-  - Reinstall the MECM\SCCM Client
+  - Reinstall the MEMCM\SCCM Client
   - Remove the Client isntall files from the computer
   - Write an ouptput file with the results from each computer